What is your most memorable wedding?

 2. We discuss your plans and we then draw up a proposal including photo itinerary for the day based on the current plans.

-3. You then decide whether this suits your style, budget and gut feeling.
+3. You then decide whether this suits your style, budget and - possibly most important - gut feeling.

 4. We'll agree on the deposit to firm your booking and arrange a pre-wedding shoot date (a chance for you to see how we work, get used to our direction and posing; and for us to see how you are in front of the camera).
 We will probably visit the venue if we don't already know it.